Electric scooter trial

 About the scheme

-Derby City Council has partnered with Wind Mobility to provide 50 electric scooters, also known as e-scooters, available for long-term hire to key workers in the city.
+Derby City Council has partnered with Superpedestrian to provide 50 electric scooters, also known as e-scooters, available for long-term hire for commuters and students in the city.

 As part of the response to COVID-19, the Department for Transport (DfT) has made changes that allow these e-scooters to be used on public roads, using the same road space as cyclists.
 These changes only apply to DfT-approved schemes.
 It is still illegal to ride any other e-scooter on public roads.